 Good professional photographers have mastered the techniques and logistics of weddings and are better able to focus on you and your event.
 Experienced photographers will work with you, understand your vision of the event, and then capture your most precious memories and not get caught up in the celebration and lose shots or be caught without backup equipment and lose entire segments of your wedding.

 Pros anticipate and capture the most expressive split second at the right time.
-They also know how and when to crop the picture to focus on an important detail, keeping everything else out (in this short video I am explaining some production and post-production basics)
+They also know how and when to crop the picture to focus on an important detail, keeping everything else out.

 It is a pro skill to preserve all the details in the picture and keep all the important objects in sharp focus.
 Moreover, a pro knows how to make your event look awesome regardless of your wedding budget.
 (Read more about the benefits of professional wedding photography in this article)